© Crown copyright 2021

-5. Benefits: why there’s a charge
+4. Benefits: why there’s a charge

-The scheme aims to reduce the use of single-use plastic carrier bags, and the litter associated with them, by encouraging people to re-use bags.
+The scheme aims to reduce the use of single-use carrier bags, and the litter associated with them, by encouraging people to re-use bags.

 They take longer than other bags to degrade in the environment, can damage wildlife, and are extremely visible when littered in our towns, parks and the countryside.

-We estimate that over the next 10 years the benefits of the scheme will include:
+By increasing the charge to 10p and extending this to all retailers, we estimate that over the next 10 years the benefits of the scheme will include:

-- an expected overall benefit of over £780 million to the UK economy
+- an expected overall benefit of over £331 million to the UK economy

-6. How the proceeds will be used
+5. How the proceeds are being used

 This is not a tax and the money from the charge does not go to the government.

-7. Results from the scheme
+6. Results from the scheme

 The single-use carrier bag charge has made a big difference.
 Since we introduced the scheme, the number of bags sold by major supermarkets has gone down by more than 95% in England.